-Due to Coronavirus we have stopped all fundraising and sponsorship activities.
+Due to Coronavirus and the War in Ukraine we have stopped all fundraising and sponsorship activities.
 We would like to thank the many sponsors that have pledged support.

 Supporting charitable organisations that do important work is an integral part of all our adventures.

 In May/June 2019, Mark and a group of friends cycled over 1000miles from John O’Groats to Land’s End.
 The ‘Old Men Go South’ team raised over £25,000 for Children’s Hospice South West.
 To see the current total or make a donation please visit the Virgin Money Giving Page.